 If Isaiah is right, and he is, why don’t we have peace, justice, and righteousness?
 There’s a simple, hard answer.
 We’re not much different from the people of Isaiah’s time, and we still look to the world for answers.
 We still want Jesus plus something else.

 The people in Isaiah’s time wanted a military leader who would make Israel great and powerful.
-They wanted world domination not a world surendered to God alone.
+They wanted world domination, not a world surrendered to God alone.

 Light in the darkness with unending joy isn’t quite the same, is it?
 Light, joy, and peace are infinitely better but only if we’re willing to surrender the world and cling to the One who conquered sin and death.

 Promises of God fulfilled in Jesus plus nothing

 If we want everything God promised and if we want to see the promises of God fulfilled in our lives, we must turn our eyes and our hearts to Jesus alone.
 How?
 One simple step.
 Take our focus off the world and place it where it belongs.
 On Jesus.
 Seek Him first.
 Seek Him only.

 How to see the Promises of God fulfilled in your life:

 You, too, can see God’s promises fulfilled in your life when you follow Jesus, learn His will and His ways, and simply obey.